open-toolchain/tekton-catalog/README.md

 ## IBM Cloud Kubernetes Service related tasks

-- **iks-fetch-config**: This task is fetching the configuration of a [IBM Cloud Kubernetes Service cluster](https://cloud.ibm.com/docs/containers?topic=containers-getting-started) that is required to perform `kubectl` commands.
-[Documentation is here](./kubernetes-service/README.md)
+- **[iks-fetch-config](./kubernetes-service/README.md#iks-fetch-config)**: This task is fetching the configuration of a [IBM Cloud Kubernetes Service cluster](https://cloud.ibm.com/docs/containers?topic=containers-getting-started) that is required to perform `kubectl` commands.
-- **iks-contextual-execution**: This task is executing bash snippet/script in the context of a Kubernetes cluster configuration.
-[Documentation is here](./kubernetes-service/README.md)
+- **[iks-contextual-execution](./kubernetes-service/README.md#iks-contextual-execution)**: This task is executing bash snippet/script in the context of a Kubernetes cluster configuration.

 ## Open-Toolchain related tasks